 1. Provide detailed product information to buyers

-- Is this product high in sugar?
+a.
+Is the product high in sugar?

-- Does it have nuts?
+c.
+Does it contain nuts?

-3. Show your product range
+3. Show your entire product range

 Say your customers like one of your products and are loyal to you.
 But they are unaware of other products you sell.
-Adding a QR Code can help them go through the entire range of your products.
-Once they are aware of what all commodities you sell, they might end up making purchases amongst them too.

 4. Spread awareness about your campaigns